Innovative dirt detection technology is an auto industry first.

 Dirt Detection Technology

 Ford’s is an industry first, representing a system of high-resolution cameras to produce a 3D model for each tested vehicle.
 Specifically, a digital imaging system reviews more than 3,000 images taken over just 15 seconds to find dirt particles.
-Ford internal data reveals an 82 percent improvement in combined paint quality and customer satisfaction metrics for surface finish within one year of ownership for its affected models.
+Ford internal data reveals an 82 percent improvement in combined paint quality and customer satisfaction metrics for the surface finish within one year of ownership for its affected models.

 It is a global initiative that Ford has launched in a bid to improve vehicle qualify.
 Plants in Spain, Canada and the United States are among those that use or will soon deploy the detection system, freeing workers to handle other tasks.